codepath/android_guides/Debugging-Exceptions-within-your-App.md

 <img src="http://i.imgur.com/Z22GWZe.gif" width="300" />

-First off though when you see the crash dialog, **don't press OK** on the dialog when you see that error until **after you've already went through these steps above**.
+First off though when you see the crash dialog, **don't press OK** on that dialog until **after you've already went through these steps below to identify the stacktrace details**.

 ### Setting Up Error Filter